-A U.S. citizen who owns and operates a business in Puerto Rico, Guam, the CNMI, American Samoa, the Virgin Islands, or any other possession must pay self-employment tax on net self-employment earnings of \$400 or more from those sources.
-This rule applies whether or not the earnings are excludable from gross income (or whether or not a U.S. income tax return is required).
+A U.S. citizen who owns and operates a business must pay self-employment tax on net self-employment earnings of \$400 or more.
+This rule applies whether or not the earnings are excludable from gross income (or whether or not a U.S. income tax return must be filed).